afsc-gap-products/model-based-indices/README.md

 # General Production Timeline Estimate
 **March - April is the time window for any model exploration/iteration, as requested**
-  - February 23 - Planning meeting with program leads
+  - December - ModSquad leadership meets to prioritize species + research plans
-  - March 1 - Deadline for requesters to submit product requests
+  - January 15 - Deadline for SAFE requesters to submit product requests
+  - early February - ModSquad planning meeting with program leads
+  - February 15 - SAFE author's revised requests given ModSquad capacity and discussion from REFM meeting
   - March 15 - TOR memo finalized and posted on the web
   - April 1 - Crab hindcasts completed
-  - May 1 - Groundfish hindcasts completed
+  - May 1 - Groundfish hindcasts completed (stop all research, decide on which to not recommend for use in base model)
   - August 25 - Model-based estimates for EBS crabs completed
   - September 25 - Model-based estimates for NBS crabs completed
-  - September 30 - Model-based estimates for groundfishes completed (for EBS-only requests)
+  - September 30 - Target date for completion of model-based estimates for groundfishes, pending bottom trawl data completion
-  - October 15 - Model-based estimates for groundfishes completed (for combined EBS-NBS requests)
+  - October 15 - Final deadline for completing groundfish model-based estimates

-# Data Reminders
-- fill in zeros for tows where none of that species was observed
-- For catch input you can either: (a) input as raw weight (‘Catch_KG’) with ‘AreaSwept_km2’ remaining as area swept values OR (b) Input as wCPUE (‘Catch_KG’ divided by effort)   with ‘AreaSwept_km2’ set to 1
-- For GOA: exclude areas > 700 m from the extrapolation grid area (but leave observations at this depth in the data used to fit the model) to do this, follow the template code that Cecilia sent out by setting Region = "User" in make_settings(), load your extrapolation grid  'GOAThorsonGrid_Less700m' file as a     csv named ‘input_grid’ with ‘Lat’, ‘Lon’, and ‘Area_km2’ column headers, and include "input_grid"=input_grid in fit_model()
-- For GOA: years to Include: 1984* - 2019 & 1984 - 2021 *if there are ID issues for your species, make note of them in your documentation/discuss with SA author.

-### **Note**: if a request to only include fish west of 140 degrees, just note that there are two components to this request:  (1) excluding data from east of 170 longitude and (2) specifying this as a "strata" boundary in the model settings in the VAST code

 # VAST Resources
 - VASTGAP/ModSquad folder [here](https://drive.google.com/drive/folders/1yxn02yF0V1PNVw0_HpqeSK_XxgOy_LAT)